lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 hooks in the user cases and capabilities, but are plain JavaScript objects instead of functions with hidden state.

-`useController()` is a React hook that creates and stores a reactive controller and drives its lifecycle using React hooks like `useState` and `useLayoutEffect`.
+`useController()` lets you make React hooks out of reactive controllers allowing for the sharing of state and behaviors across web components and React.

 ### Usage